 #3.
 Listen to a Day of the Dead Spanish Song

 “Ofrenda” by Pedro Guerra is the perfect song for Day of the Dead.
 In it, he sings about the various offerings that you leave to entice the spirits of your loved ones to return.
 Love how he describes leaving items encapsulating all 5 senses to attract the spirits (food, drinks, incense, candle light, etc).

 #2.
 Day of the Dead Crafts: Tissue Paper Flowers

 I don’t know about you, but I love crafts that are simple, cheap, and easy to clean up.
 All you need is yellow and orange tissue paper, green pipe cleaners, a stapler and scissors.
 Best to watch the video to see how this is done.
 But these literally take 5-10 minutes.
 Very simple!

 #1.
 Color a Day of the Dead Skull

 Google Day of the Dead coloring pages and you’ll find plenty of skull images.
 Print out 4-5 of your favorites so students can choose the one they like the best.
 All you need are copies, scissors, and markers.
 These make great class decorations or art projects for students to bring home.

 Hope you’ll try one of these ideas in your Spanish class this year!

-Enter your email below to get your Secret Message Worksheet (plus 10 other free resources) in my Free Resource Library.
+Remember to grab your Secret Message Worksheet (plus 25 other free resources) in my Free Resource Library.